swade1987/software-circus-ket-demo/README.md

 The repository uses [Packet.net](https://www.packet.net/) to provide the underlying infrastructure.

-After provisioning the cluster 100 apis will be created and deployed in a matter of seconds.
+After provisioning the the demo will show two pieces of functionality:

+1. The ingress functionality
+2. Adding a new worker node

 # Prerequisites
 To use this solution, the following Packet CLI needs to be installed [https://github.com/ebsarr/packet](https://github.com/ebsarr/packet)